-Since its inception, the Office of Electricity Delivery and Energy Reliability (OE) has been committed to modernizing the nation's electricity delivery infrastructure to assure consumers a robust, reliable electric power system that meets their increasing demand for energy.
+Since its inception, the Office of Electricity (OE) has been committed to modernizing the nation's electricity delivery infrastructure to assure consumers a robust, reliable electric power system that meets their increasing demand for energy.
 OE's mission includes assisting states and regions in developing policies that decrease demand on existing energy infrastructure.
 Appropriate cost-effective demand response programs can be one part of achieving that goal.
-OE has been at the forefront of assisting states and regions to develop guidelines for demand response programs, particularly over the last 11 years when interest in demand response increased.
+OE has been at the forefront of assisting states and regions to develop guidelines for demand response programs.

 Demand response is an electricity tariff or program established to motivate changes in electric use by end-use customers, designed to induce lower electricity use typically at times of high market prices or when grid reliability is jeopardized.
 In regions with centrally organized wholesale electricity markets, demand response can help stabilize volatile electricity prices and help mitigate generator market power.
 Demand response can include consumer actions that can change any part of the load profile of a utility or region.
 Common methods of engaging customers in demand response efforts include offering a retail electricity rate that reflects the time-varying nature of electricity costs or programs that provide incentives to reduce load at critical times.
 Radio or internet-controlled switches on residential air conditioners or electric water heaters is but one of many methods used.